engn1931z/rpiSetupHistory/README.md

 3. Select and Install Raspbian from NOOBS menu:

- + This step will take a while (~15-20 minutes), and after the installation is complete it will reboot to a graphic interface.
+ + This step will take a while (~10-20 minutes depending on your microSD card speed), and after the installation is complete it will reboot to a graphic interface.

-(DO NOT connect to Wi-Fi, yet)
+**(DO NOT connect to Wi-Fi, yet)**

-4. Setup keyboard layout (special characters might not be correctly matched), location, and others by using going to `Menu` > `Preferences` > `Raspberry Pi Configuration` : `Localization`
+4. Setup keyboard layout (special characters might not be correctly matched), location, and others by using going to the Raspberry icon in the upper left: `Menu` > `Preferences` > `Raspberry Pi Configuration` : `Localization`

 5. Finding MAC address of the Raspberry Pi and registering it to connect seamlessly to the Brown-Guest WiFi network:

-  + Find your MAC (`HWaddr`) address of your WiFi adapter by using `ifconfig` command.
+  + Find your MAC (`HWaddr`) address of your WiFi adapter using the `ifconfig` command.
+Launch the terminal (using the command prompt icon in the upper left), type `ifconfig` and press Enter.
 In the block under `wlan0` look for the set of characters after `ether` (e.g. b8:27:eb:51:22:21).

   + USING ANOTHER COMPUTER.
 Register your device at http://guestwifi.net.brown.edu/.
 This helps the Raspberry Pi connect automatically to Wi-Fi without user input after the first successful connection.